jacknpoe/todos_juros/README.md

 JavaScript and PHP versions can be tested from: https://jacknpoe.rf.gd/

+The Scratch version is published at https://scratch.mit.edu/projects/1162953396/

+The Snap! version is published at https://snap.berkeley.edu/project?username=jacknpoe&projectname=juros

+The online WOKWI version of Arduino is published at https://wokwi.com/projects/447631899725952001

+The online WOKWI version of Raspberry Pi is published at https://wokwi.com/projects/447794347319174145

+The online WOKWI version of MicroPython is published at https://wokwi.com/projects/447878410647046145

-The C++ dialect versions of the solution were written in English.
+The C++ dialect versions of the solution were written in English, including Arduino and Raspberry Pi.

 The license is GNU (https://github.com/jacknpoe/todos_juros/blob/main/LICENSE).